MOLM: Mixture of LoRA Markers: Experiments

 \subsection{Implementation Details}

-Modern text-to-image generative models are typically implemented as diffusion models with two key components: a UNet-based denoising network and a decoder network(often a VAE decoder).
+Modern text-to-image generative models are typically implemented as diffusion models with two key components: a U-Net denoising network and a decoder network (often based on a variational autoencoder (VAE)).
 Both are composed of modular ResNet and Attention layers, which we refer to as \textit{routing layers}.
 Each ResNet block itself contains multiple convolutional sub-layers, while attention blocks implement self- or cross-attention.
 In our main implementation, each ResNet block is treated as a single routing layer.